petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/auto-tagging/configuring-asset-auto-tagging.md

 ## Global Scope Configuration

-Follow these steps to configure auto tagging globally:

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), click the *Control Panel* tab, and go to *System Settings*.

 1. In the Content and Data section, click *Assets*.